 The National Center on Domestic and Sexual Violence (NCDSV) designs, provides, and customizes training and consultation, influences policy, promotes collaboration and enhances diversity with the goal of ending domestic and sexual violence.

 Stalking Resource Center

 The Stalking Resource Center is a program of the National Center for Victims of Crime.
-Launched in July 2000, with initial funding from the Violence Against Women Office of the U.S. Department of Justice, our dual mission is to raise national awareness of stalking and to encourage the development and implementation of multidisciplinary responses to stalking in local communities across the country.
+Launched in July 2000, with initial funding from the Violence Against Women Office of the U.S. Department of Justice, their dual mission is to raise national awareness of stalking and to encourage the development and implementation of multidisciplinary responses to stalking in local communities across the country.

 Illinois Coalition Against Domestic Violence

-Charged with eliminating domestic abuse in the State of Illinois, with primary focus on women and their children, the ICADV provides local services to the victims of domestic violence.
+Charged with eliminating domestic abuse in the State of Illinois, with primary focus on women and their children, ICADV provides local services to the victims of domestic violence.
 ICADV services include crisis telephone counseling, and/or temporary shelter for the victim and their dependent children, and/or peer and professional counseling, and/or assistance in obtaining community resources, and/or help in acquiring employment skills, and/or work referral.
-The ICADV seeks to expose the roots of domestic violence, with primary emphasis on the institutionalized subservience of women
+ICADV seeks to expose the roots of domestic violence, with primary emphasis on the institutionalized subservience of women

 Illinois Department of Human Services